 - International humanitarian law that applies during armed conflict involving cyber operations

-Each 1½-day session concludes with a complex exercise that allows participants to apply the law addressed during lectures and discussion.
+The sessions (on Tuesday, Wednesday and Thursday afternoon) conclude with a complex exercise that allows participants to apply the law addressed during lectures and discussion.
 The peacetime law session deals with issues like sovereignty, jurisdiction, due diligence, the law of state responsibility, the prohibition of intervention and self-defence, all in the cyberspace operations context.
 It will answer questions such as which cyber operations outside an armed conflict violate international law, when can states hack back, and when has a cyber armed attack occurred such that states may engage in self-defence.
-The second 1½-day session covers traditional international humanitarian law topics, such as classification of cyber conflict, the principle of distinction during cyber operations, and targetable and protected persons and objects in the cyber context.
+The session dedicated to jus in bellum – covers traditional international humanitarian law topics, such as classification of cyber conflict, the principle of distinction during cyber operations, and targetable and protected persons and objects in the cyber context.
 This session is taught from an operational legal advisor’s perspective, examining all necessary steps in a cyber targeting legal analysis.

 The lectures will be given by noted scholars and practitioners, some of them members of the group of authors of the Tallinn Manual 2.0.
 Participants will also receive a complimentary copy of the Tallinn Manual 2.0 on the International Law Applicable to Cyber Operations.